awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codeguruprofiler-profilinggroup.md

 ## Properties<a name="aws-resource-codeguruprofiler-profilinggroup-properties"></a>

 `AgentPermissions`  <a name="cfn-codeguruprofiler-profilinggroup-agentpermissions"></a>
 The agent permissions attached to this profiling group\.
+This action group grants `ConfigureAgent` and `PostAgentProfile` permissions to perform actions required by the profiling agent\.
+The Json consists of key `Principals`\.
+*Principals*: A list of string ARNs for the roles and users you want to grant access to the profiling group\.
+Wildcards are not supported in the ARNs\.
+You are allowed to provide up to 50 ARNs\.
+An empty list is not permitted\.
+This is a required key\.
+For information, see [Resource\-based policies in CodeGuru Profiler](https://docs.aws.amazon.com/codeguru/latest/profiler-ug/resource-based-policies.html) in the *Amazon CodeGuru Profiler user guide*, [ConfigureAgent](https://docs.aws.amazon.com/codeguru/latest/profiler-api/API_ConfigureAgent.html), and [PostAgentProfile](https://docs.aws.amazon.com/codeguru/latest/profiler-api/API_PostAgentProfile.html)\.
 *Required*: No
 *Type*: Json
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AnomalyDetectionNotificationConfiguration`  <a name="cfn-codeguruprofiler-profilinggroup-anomalydetectionnotificationconfiguration"></a>
-Add anomaly notifications for a profiling group\.
+Adds anomaly notifications for a profiling group\.
 *Required*: No
 *Type*: List of [Channel](aws-properties-codeguruprofiler-profilinggroup-channel.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)